PurpleAvatar/multiscale_biological_modeling/_pages/motifs/motifs_tutorial_feed.md

 ---
 permalink: /motifs/tutorial_feed
 title: "Feed-Forward Loop"
 sidebar:
  nav: "motifs"
 toc: true
 toc_sticky: true
 ---

-*So we saw how the motif of NAR is useful.
-Motivations for FeedForward Loop.
-What if we want even faster?*
+* NOAH: Please flesh out this tutorial.

-### Rules for Feedforward Loop
+## Rules for Feedforward Loop

 See “Setting-up Simulations” before starting these steps

 Quick Tutorial:
 Load the file from Non-NAR tutorial
 Change the Y molecule to have a diffusion constant of 2e-6 Add the following molecules